Planning tips to get the most out an Egyptian Nile Cruise experience

 If you just want to book the 4-day Nile Cruise it can be booked via Get Your Guide with Imperial Egypt here.

-We had Hady who is mentioned in several of these reviews as our guide in Luxor and can totally agree what an awesome guide he was!!!
+We had Hady who is mentioned in several of these reviews as our guide in Luxor and can totally agree with what an awesome guide he was!!!

 Below are some other tour operators for Nile Cruises via GYG, a reliable tour booking platform.
 We cannot personally vouch for all the service from all operators but honestly, from what we saw every cruise was much of a muchness on what you got.
 Your organiser will confirm after booking the exact vessel you will get.